 The WordPress platform has also shown that it can successfully handle sites with thousands of pages and millions of monthly visitors.
-The notable users section should already tell you lots about its capabilities.
+The notable users’ section should already tell you lots about its capabilities.

 Joomla has a good reputation concerning performance.
-Part of the reason is that it has performance-boosting functionality built right in.
-For example, you can enable caching and Gzip compression right from the dashboard.
+Part of the reason is that it has performance-boosting functionality built in.
+For example, you can enable caching and Gzip compression from the dashboard.
 It also comes with plugins to make it even faster.

 Aside from that, it’s up to you to take the usual measures like minimizing plugins and HTTP requests, optimizing images etc. to make your site load quickly.
 There is also some Joomla-specific hosting, but it’s not nearly as common as for WordPress.

 In the past, WordPress has gotten a lot of bad press when it comes to security.
-Some of it deserved.
+Some of it is deserved.